International Activities Related to Pesticides

 Harmonized Product Chemistry Templates

-Under the umbrella of the RCC workplan, Health Canada’s Pest Management Regulatory Agency (PMRA) and EPA developed harmonized product chemistry templates for use by registrants when submitting pesticide registration packages.
-EPA and PMRA released the templates on June 2, 2016 and encourage applicants to begin using these templates to organize and summarize the product chemistry data for each product and/or registration package submitted to the corresponding regulatory agency.
+Under the umbrella of the RCC workplan, Health Canada’s Pest Management Regulatory Agency (PMRA) and the EPA developed harmonized product chemistry templates for use by registrants when submitting pesticide registration packages.
+The EPA and PMRA encourage applicants to use these templates to organize and summarize the product chemistry data for each product and/or registration package submitted to the corresponding regulatory agency.
 View: